-This specialized 50hr online course meets and exceeds the syllabus requirements of the MCSCS (Ministry of Community Safety & Correctional Services).
+This specialized 50hr online course meets and exceeds the syllabus requirements of the Ontario Ministry of the Solicitor General.
 It is delivered 100% online and has been updated recently to reflect any changes in relevant legislation.
 Upon sign up, our Private Investigator students receive a comprehensive practice test to complete at their own pace to further prepare them for the provincial exam.

 As a private investigator in Ontario you will have to deal with challenging situations and will require proficient training to be able to handle them.
 We offer a comprehensive private investigator program that is aligned with the Ontario Ministry’s 50hr syllabus and meets Ministry requirements.
 Our curriculum will also give you all the practical tools and training you need to be successful.